patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/select/select.md

 ]
 ---

-**Select lists** enable users to select one or more items from a list.
-Select lists should also be used when options are dynamic or variable.
+A **select list** enables users to select one or more items from a list.
+Use a select list when options are dynamic or variable.

 ## Elements

 A select component consists of a toggle control to open and close a menu of actions or links.
-Selects differ from [dropdowns](/components/dropdown) in that they persist selection where dropdowns are typically used to present a list of actions or links.
+Selects differ from [dropdowns](/components/dropdown) in that they persist selection, whereas dropdowns are typically used to present a list of actions or links.

 <img src="./img/basic-select.png" alt="basic select menu" width="303"/>

 1. **Toggle:** The toggle is used to open and close the menu.
 It takes on all of the behaviors of a button.
 The toggle label always reflects the currently selected item or may hold a placeholder if nothing is selected.

 2. **Menu:** The menu contains a list of options or values.
 Menus should optimally present seven (7) or less items for easy scanning by the user.
 For longer menus, items may be grouped or scrolling may be exposed by limiting the height of the menu.
-See the [Menu component guidelines](/components/menu/design-guidelines) for more information about supported options, including use of icons, grouping, and descriptions.
+See the [menu component guidelines](/components/menu/design-guidelines) for more information about supported options, including use of icons, grouping, and descriptions.
 The Select component includes many common built-in menu variants.
-It’s also possible to attach a custom menu by using the [Basic panel variant](/components/select/react#panel).
+It’s also possible to attach a custom menu by using the [basic panel variant](/components/select/react#panel).

 ## Usage